 （C）Assist new student reception

-（B）Coordinate the resources and decorate the facilities for the Council events
+（B）Coordinate resources and decorate facilities for Council events

-（A）Arrange the praise and worship for the Council regular events
+（A）Arrange praise and worship for the Council’s regular events

-（B）Arrange the praise and worship for the Conncil special events
+（B）Arrange praise and worship for the Council’s special events

 18. Coworker Team

-2). invite faculty or faculty rep to the meeting if necessary
+2) Invite faculty or faculty representative to the meeting if necessary

-4). agenda item shall be approved by two thirds of the coworkers
+4) Agenda items shall be approved by two-thirds of the coworkers

 IV.
 Supplementary Articles

-19. These Bylaws are to be approved by the member assembly and forwarded to seminary before becomes effective.
+19. These bylaws are to be approved by the member assembly and forwarded to the seminary before taking effect.

-20. Any revision on these bylaws may be proposed by the Coworker Team or written request by one third of members and be approved by two thirds
+20. Any revision of these bylaws may be proposed by the Coworker Team or written request by one-third of the members and approval by two-thirds.

-21. If there is any question in regards of these bylaws, the Council Coworker Team will interpret.
+21. If there are any questions in regards to these bylaws, the Council Coworker Team will interpret them.